Keyboard shortcuts

 Use References.

 Pick one external resource and connect it to one source file in this course.
+First classify the source using the source-role table in the references chapter.

 Answer: